F\"orster valley-orbit coupling and topological lattice of hybrid moir\'e excitons: Introduction

-In bilayer 2D semiconductors, the presence of moir\'e pattern endows excitons a plethora of intriguing opportunities, from applications in optoelectronics to the exploration of quantum matters of fundamental interest~\cite{yu2015anomalous, wu2017topological, yu2017moire, rivera2018interlayer, seyler2019signatures, tran2019evidence, jin2019observation, alexeev2019resonantly, huang2022excitons}.
+In bilayer 2D semiconductors, moir\'e pattern introduced by twist and/or lattice mismatch can endow excitons a plethora of intriguing opportunities, from applications in optoelectronics to the exploration of quantum matters of fundamental interest~\cite{yu2015anomalous, wu2017topological, yu2017moire, rivera2018interlayer, seyler2019signatures, tran2019evidence, jin2019observation, alexeev2019resonantly, huang2022excitons}.
 In heterobilayers, the lowest energy excitons have an interlayer configuration carrying permanent electric dipole, which underlies electric field tunability of exciton energy and pronounced exciton-exciton interaction~\cite{rivera2016valley}.
 In the moir\'e defined periodic landscape~\cite{zhang2017interlayer}, these interlayer excitons are tightly confined in ordered array of moir\'e traps, exhibiting behavior akin to quantum-dot-like single-photon emitters~\cite{yu2017moire, seyler2019signatures, brotons2020spin, baek2020highly}.
 Such quantum emitters uniquely feature optical selection rules conditioned on the spin and valley indices as well as local atomic registries~\cite{yu2017moire, yu2018brightened, jin2019identification}, implying rich optoelectronic control possibilities.
 While the layer separation of electron and hole components has led to a weak coupling to light, the resultant long radiative lifetime is on the other hand favorable for the exploration of exciton many-body physics in Bose-Hubbard lattices with the strong dipolar interaction~\cite{li2020dipolar, xiong2023correlated, park2023dipole}.